 I love this traveling life.
 I love being healthy.
 Most of all, I love helping people be able to do both safely and with a lot of fun!
 Be sure to check out my BLOG to learn more!

 Nikki, aka The Gentle Traveler

 PS Not all of what I do has to do with travel.
-Please CLICK HERE for more information about integrative nutritional health coaching and energy medicine healing sessions.
+Please CLICK HERE for more information about health coaching, energy medicine sessions, classes and webinars.
 Remote and (of course) traveling/on-site sessions are available for coaching and energy medicine.
 Free consultations via telephone or Skype are always available as well.